Hammer to Fall

 "Hammer to Fall" is a 1984 song by the British rock band Queen.
 Written by guitarist Brian May, the song is the eighth track on their 1984 album The Works.
 It was the fourth and final single to be released from that album, although the single version was edited down by thirty seconds from the version on the album.
 Different sleeves were used to package this single and the live picture sleeve is now a collector's item.
 The song harks back to the old roots of the band, being built around a hard angular and muscular riff.

-The song peaked at number 3 in South Africa, and 13 in the UK Singles Chart.
+The song peaked at number 13 in the UK Singles Chart.
 It was featured in the film Highlander, a movie for which the band had composed tie-in songs.
 The music video was filmed in Brussels during The Works Tour, and features drummer Roger Taylor wearing an oversized message T-shirt ("CHOOSE LIFE") created by Katharine Hamnett.

 "Hammer to Fall" was the third song the band performed at Live Aid in 1985.
 The song features in the setlist of both The Works Tour and The Magic Tour.
 The full album version of the song appears on Queen Rocks while the single version appears on Greatest Hits II and Classic Queen.